alimirash/DecentraPay/README.md

+# DecentraPay

+DecentraPay is a decentralized payment protocol that enables secure and reliable on-chain transactions.

 # Coinbase Commerce Onchain Payment Protocol

 The Coinbase Commerce Onchain Payment Protocol allows payers and merchants to transact using the blockchain as a settlement layer and source of truth.